-Siege of Kharkiv: “We know Ukraine will win — but will we survive?”
+Siege of Kharkiv: “We know Ukraine will win – but will we survive?”

 My husband’s here and our dog is here.
 And the kids come up to the dog, but their parents try to distract them with things – phones, of course, paint, cartoons.
 For some reason, nobody here seems really depressed.
 Maybe not everybody’s displaying their full emotions.
 But overall, I would even say people are feeling positive.

 I have a lot of fear.
 I haven’t got any further than the school gates yet, I’m just too scared.
 I don’t know how much I’ll need to work on myself.
-Everything is scary — outside, you could get caught under fire, but if you’re in your apartment, the shelling starts, and there are always bombs flying somewhere.
-My husband has gone out, and he said the people in the city are doing all they can to make the people who haven’t been able to leave feel comfortable — they’re repairing everything, sorting through the ruins.
+Everything is scary – outside, you could get caught under fire, but if you’re in your apartment, the shelling starts, and there are always bombs flying somewhere.
+My husband has gone out, and he said the people in the city are doing all they can to make the people who haven’t been able to leave feel comfortable – they’re repairing everything, sorting through the ruins.
 Our school is a transit point for humanitarian supplies.
-We help sort it, then some cars come and take the groceries and medical products to those who need it in the hospital; sometimes it’s the territorial defense, sometimes the military.
+We help sort it, then some cars come and take the groceries and medical products to those who need it in the hospital; sometimes it’s the territorial defence, sometimes the military.
 They also bring us groceries to cook with, and then they take the meals where they need to go.
 The education department knows that there are employees and refugees from other parts of the city here.
 Enough supplies get sent to the city’s businesses: the fast food plant, the meat processing facility, the poultry farm.
 Unfortunately, there are some [pro-Russian] minded people in Kharkiv.
 They hide in the shelters and eat the humanitarian aid that comes from Europe and is distributed by Ukraine.
-And they still sympathize with Russia — it’s just delusional, if you ask me.
+And they still sympathise with Russia – it’s just delusional, if you ask me.
 I know [these kinds of people personally], of course.
 They think Ukraine is bombing itself.

 I’m friends with some of my relatives from Crimea on [Russian social media site] Odnoklassniki.
 It’s my dad’s sisters and their children.
 I wrote: “We don’t need to be saved from anyone.
 We live on our own land and we want to live in Ukraine.
 Please get out of here.”
 Then came a barrage of negative comments.
 “It was different in the Soviet Union,” “You’re Nazis,” “You worship Bandera.”
 “I want to get in a tank myself and come greet you all.”
 And those are my relatives.
 So we cut them off.
 I’m not going to talk to them anymore.
 I don’t see the point.